ahungry/cl-protobufs/cl-protobufs.rst

 to be large enough to hold the serialized object; if it is not, an out-of-bounds condition may be signalled.

-The object is serialized into the byte array given by *buffer* starting at the fixnum index *start* using the wire format.
+The object is serialized into the byte array given by *buffer*, starting at the fixnum index *start* using the wire format.

 *visited* is a hash table used to cache object sizes.